F.A.Q.'s

 • When do we spay or neuter a dog/cat?
 In cats & in dogs less than 50 lbs we recommend they be spayed or neutered between 5 & 6 months.
 In dogs who weigh more than 50 lbs we recommend they be spayed or neutered between 12 & 14 months.
 Please see our routine surgery page under the services tab for more information on this subject.

 • What vaccines does my pet need?
-We tailor your pet’s vaccine schedule to your lifestyle.
-If your pet does not need a certain vaccine, we do not give it.
-Dogs and cats both require rabies vaccine at 16 weeks of age.
+Dogs and cats both need a rabies vaccine at 16 weeks of age.
 In Michigan, the first rabies vaccination expires in 1 year.
 Each subsequent rabies vaccine expires in 3 years.
-For puppies and kittens vaccine protocols start at 6 weeks.
+For puppies and kittens, vaccine protocols start at 6 weeks of age.
+We also offer the option of checking your pet's vaccine titers before vaccinating to see if they are already protected.
+We recommend running titers for all pets over 10 years of age.

 • Why does my pet need an exam to get vaccines?
 Our doctor performs a thorough nose to tail exam each time your pet comes in for vaccinations.
 They will check the skin, eyes, ears, mouth, heart, lungs, teeth, abdomen, tail and feet for any abnormalities.
 We perform exams as preventative care to catch problems before they become extreme.
 Our doctor makes sure your animal is healthy enough to receive the vaccines prior to giving them.
 If your pet is sick and receives vaccines, your pet’s immune system may become overloaded and unable to develop the immunity needed to fight off the diseases vaccinated for, or may keep your animal from being able to heal from the sickness they already have.
 Our appointment slots are scheduled every ½ hour to give the technician and the doctor enough time to discuss your pet’s needs.